ravindra135/Node_Sumita_Golu/README.md

 - Create a new Github repository and link it to the local repo using `git remote add origin <repository-url>`
 - To check the config of the repo: `git config --list`

-- To push changes to the remote repo: `git push origin master`
+- To push changes to the remote repo: `git push origin <branch-name>`

 - How to create a new branch?
 To Create a new branch, use the command `git branch <branch-name>`
 - How to switch to a branch?
 To switch to a branch, use the command `git checkout <branch-name>`